 This is a sponsored post for Schwartz, a global leader in flavor and one of the world's largest producer of herbs, spices, seasonings and flavorings.

 The best part of this Chorizo and Chickpea Stew with Baked Eggs recipe?
-My in-laws loved it.
-PHEW!
+Everyone loved it!

 - 3 tablespoons olive oil